sij1nk/hov-player-ranking/README.md

 # Heroes of Valor player ranking

-Last updated: Fri Jun 27 08:32:47 AM CEST 2025
+Last updated: Fri Jun 27 08:35:42 AM CEST 2025

 This leaderboard is derived from the two official leaderboards found here:

 - Total score: <https://steamcommunity.com/stats/2504090/leaderboards/16656646>
 - PvP score: <https://steamcommunity.com/stats/2504090/leaderboards/16808192>

-The last "Score ratio" column shows the player's total score divided by their PvP score.
+The last "Score ratio" column shows the player's PvP score divided by their total score.
 It's only calculated for players who are present on both leaderboards (as they only show the top 200 players).
 <br/>
 | Rank  | Player                                                                                                            | Total rank | Pvp rank | Total score | Pvp score | Score ratio |